12th Commerce Economics Chapter 1 (Introduction to Micro Economics and Macro Economics) Maharashtra Board – Free Solution

 Reason: a) Macroeconomics does not study the individual economic unit such as particular consumer, individual firm, individual industry, etc.

-consumption, total savings, general price level interest rates, inflation, trade cycles, business fluctuations etc. Thus, macroeconomics is the study of aggregates.
+b) Macroeconomics deals with the total employment, national income, national output, total investment, total consumption, total savings, general price level interest rates, inflation, trade cycles, business fluctuations etc. Thus, macroeconomics is the study of aggregates.

 c) Macroeconomics deals with the study of economy as a whole.
-It is concerned with the aggregate concepts such as national income, national output, national employment, general price level, business cycles, etc.
+It is concerned with aggregate concepts such as national income, national output, national employment, general price level, business cycles, etc.

 3) Macroeconomics is different from microeconomics.